Although it doesn’t have the sprawl of other top travel destinations in Japan, figuring out where to stay in Kyoto is hardly a walk in the park.

-End off the day at Hotel Nikko Princess Kyoto with a pre-dinner cocktail in the cozy bar followed by a French, Japanese or Cantonese meal in one of the hotel’s five on-site restaurants.
+End off the day at the Nikko Princess Kyoto with a pre-dinner cocktail in the cozy bar followed by a French, Japanese or Cantonese meal in one of the hotel’s five on-site restaurants.

-The convenient Hotel Nikko Princess Kyoto is located just three minutes from Shijo Station.
-Many of the city’s historical and cultural attractions lie within a short walking distance.
+The convenient Nikko Princess is located just three minutes from Shijo Station.

 Hotel Granvia Kyoto

-Experience the true taste of Japan in one of four on-site Japanese restaurants or feast your eyes onto the Kyoto cityscape while indulging your taste for French cuisine.
+Experience the true taste of Japan in one of four on-site restaurants or feast your eyes onto the cityscape while indulging your taste for French cuisine.

-Before retiring to the comfort of your stylish suite at the Hotel Granvia Kyoto stopover at the indoor pool, relax in the Jacuzzi or work out in the on-site fitness centre.
+Before retiring to the comfort of your stylish suite, stopover at the indoor pool, relax in the Jacuzzi or work out in the on-site fitness centre.

-- Need a great budget hotel with a good location?
-The tastefully Japanese-inspired Hotel Gracery Kyoto Sanjo offers 4-star accommodations for 2-star prices in a central location that can hardly be beat.
+- Need a great budget Kyoto hotel with a good location?
+The tastefully Japanese-inspired Hotel Gracery Kyoto Sanjo offers 4-star lodgings for 2-star prices in a central location that can hardly be beat.

-- Craving a modern boutique hotel at a mid-range price?
+- Craving modern boutique lodging at a mid-range price?
 The beautiful Royal Park Hotel The Kyoto indulges its guests with large comfortable rooms and a spectacular on-site restaurants run by an award-winning local chef.

-- Searching the pinnacle of Japanese luxury in Kyoto?
-There’s no better 5-star home away from home than the Four Seasons Hotel Kyoto, combining a stunning setting, luxurious amenities, and traditional Japanese design elements for an experience like none other in Kyoto.
+- Searching the pinnacle of luxuriousness?
+There’s no better 5-star home away from home than the Four Seasons Kyoto, combining a stunning setting, luxurious amenities, and traditional design elements for an experience like none other in Kyoto.

 Like this article?
 Share & pin it for later!